lewisdbentley/lewisdbentley.github.io/_posts/2025-01-26-using-llms-to-write-programs-and-then-explain-them.markdown

 After installing this tool using pip, I was able to use it to run this command:

     files-to-prompt files-to-prompt | llm --system 'Explain this code to me'

+Which uses files-to-prompt to create a list of its own innards and pass this to llm to be explained.
+See also:

+    which llm | xargs files-to-prompt | llm -s 'what does the code do please'

+Finding the location of the llm command, passing it to files-to-prompt, then getting llm to explain the code.